Social commentary

-Social commentary is the act of using rhetorical means to provide commentary on social, cultural, political, or economic issues in a society.
-This is often done with the idea of implementing or promoting change by informing the general populace about a given problem and appealing to people's sense of justice.
-Social commentary can be practiced through all forms of communication, from printed form, to conversations to computerized communication，including visual arts, photography, literature, public speaking, music, film, television, comic strips, and digital media.
-Examples range from visual art like graffiti addressing social issues, photography documenting humanitarian crises, literary and film works critiquing social injustices, dystopian fiction exploring societal control, rap music highlighting racial and economic disparities, to internet-based platforms fostering open discussions.
+Social commentary is the act of providing commentary on social, cultural, political, or economic issues in society.
+It can be expressed through various forms of communication and media, including visual artwork, photography, fiction, public speaking, music, film, television, comics, and the Internet.
+Examples include graffiti addressing public issues, photography documenting social conditions, literary and film works commenting on society, dystopian fiction exploring technology, surveillance and social control, rap music addressing racism and poverty, and online platforms enabling discussion and debate.

 Forms

 This list is far from exhaustive.
 Examples of social commentary may be found in any form of communication.
 Artistic works of all mediums are often defined by what they say about society.
 Despite being wordless, the memorable image of the Tiananmen Square protests of 1989 may be considered one of the most profound commentaries of the power of the individual.
+Many recent scholars have characterised African witchcraft as critical social commentary on modernity and postcolonial capitalism and violence.